pbiecek/InterpretableMachineLearning2020/README.md

 The course is elective.
 The rules of passing may seem non-standard.
 Make sure that you understand them to avoid unpleasant consequences.
 I believe that one of the most important skills in building ML/XAI models is flexibility and a proactive approach to the problem.
 In this course the assessment criteria will strongly reward both flexibility and a proactive approach.

+# Design Principles

+The design of this course is based on four principles:

+- Mixing experiences during studies is good.
+It allows you to generate more ideas.
+Also, in mixed groups we can also improve our communication skills,
+- In XAI, the interface/esthetic of the solution is important.
+XAI, like earlier HCI (Human Computer Interaction) is on the borderline between technical, domain and cognitive aspects.
+Therefore, apart from the purely technical descriptions, it is important that the results are grounded in the domain and are communicated in an aesthetic and legible way,
+- communication of results is important.
+Both in science and business, it is very important to be able to present the results in a concise and legible way.
+In this course it should translate into the ability to describe one XAI story in the form of a short chapter/article.
+- It is worth doing useful things.
+Let's look for new applications for XAI methods discussed on typical predictive problems.

 # Meetings

 Meeting plan for the summer semester 2019/2020.
 WUT classes are on Thursdays, UoW classes are on Fridays.